TheStory/chartist-plugin-columntooltips/README.md

 # Column tooltips plugin for Chartist.js

-This plugin gives ability to display column tooltips in Chartist.js charts.
+This plugin gives ability to display column tooltips in [Chartist.js](https://github.com/gionkunz/chartist-js) line charts.

 ## Download
 The best way to install the plugin is via Bower: